oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Specific Defender for Cloud Apps alerts can be configured as playbook triggers, automating pre-approved responses and minimising security analyst intervention.
 Playbooks are created in Microsoft Flow and made available to Defender for Cloud Apps via the Cloud App Security connector.
 The use of playbooks requires a Microsoft Flow plan.

-Playbooks Design Decisions for all agencies and implementation types.
+Playbooks Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---